Art does not solve problems but makes us aware of their existence. It opens our eyes to see and our brain to imagine.

 Kerry Phillips is an installation artist whose artwork borders on performance and social practice.
 Phillips’ work with found objects is intuitive, often site-specific, and steeped in remembrance and storytelling.
 She uses common objects in unexpected ways, working collaboratively with viewer-participants to reveal an exchange of value, the importance and limitations of memory, and the vitality of play.

 She has exhibited and completed residencies in Ohio, Vermont, New York, North Carolina, and internationally in Berlin, Krakow, Mexico, and France.
 Her work is held in the collections of the Orlando Museum of Art, The Girls’ Club, and Mosquera Collections.
 Originally from Texas, Phillips works in Miami and, contrary to her family’s wishes, doesn’t paint pretty pictures.
+Represented by LnS Gallery in Miami.

 cv